 During Anna-mai’s maternity leave, Katie is stepping up from Development Director to Acting CEO.

-After fifteen years in local government administration Andrew escaped to Uganda on a two-year volunteer placement with VSO.
-Subsequently he obtained the position of Administration and Finance Manager with CARE International on their Uganda Family Health Care Project and stayed on for another year and a half.
+After 15 years in local government administration, Andrew moved to Uganda on a two-year volunteer placement with VSO.
+He then worked as Administration and Finance Manager on a CARE International project and stayed in Uganda for another year and a half.

-On returning to the UK he worked as Office Manager for Global Witness and the Coalition to Stop the Use of Child Soldiers, before taking time out to obtain a Diploma in Accounting and live in New Zealand for two years whilst writing a novel.
+On returning to the UK he worked as Office Manager for Global Witness and the Child Soldiers Coalition, before taking time out to get a Diploma in Accounting and live in New Zealand for two years.

 Andrew joined Chance for Childhood in 2017 having undertaken volunteer work in administration and volunteer support for a conservation charity, whilst also volunteering teaching English at a refugee centre that specializes in refugees from the Central African region.